16. Bike Salinas: What to Do in the Monterey County Seat

 Frank had just come from teaching bike safety at the Monterey County Youth Center.
 There’s plenty of room in Salinas and all of Monterey County for volunteers to teach bike safety and bike tech skills to youth.
 Many youth love to bike–or once did–and need our support.

-Remembering the late Salinas 16-year-old Kyle Bradshear and others who lose their life in tragic accidents, Frank and others stay motivated to help bicyclists be safe on the roads.
+Remembering the late Salinas teen Kyle Bradshear and others who lose their life in tragic crashes, Frank and others stay motivated to help bicyclists be safe on the roads.
 Their efforts range from teaching safety skills to cyclists to advocating for improved bike infrastructure.

 All or no cycling?
 Bike-and-ride!